SachinRawatLearning/JavaScript-Algorithms-and-Data-Structures/README.md

     - BFS
     - DFS
-        - PreOrder: visit parent, then left side of parent and then right side (can be used if we are trying to duplicate/clone a tree as its easily reconstructed).
+        - PreOrder: visit parent -> left side of parent -> right side (can be used if we are trying to duplicate/clone a tree as its easily reconstructed).
-        - PostOrder: visit left side of parent, then right side of parent, then the parent node.
+        - PostOrder: visit left side -> right side ->  parent node.
-        - InOrder: visit left side of parent, then parent, then right side of parent (used commonly in bst as we can get nodes values in ascending order).
+        - InOrder: visit left -> parent -> right side of parent (used commonly in bst as we can get nodes values in ascending order).

     - BFS vs DFS ->
         - Depends on Tree